 Show some more machines with input and output to the students and ask the students to arrange these in correct order of the IPO cycle.

 2. Role of Computers

-- Uses of a Computer
+- Uses of a computer

-- Computers Everywhere
+- Computers everywhere

-- Role of Computers in Education
+- Role of computers in education

-- Impact of Computer in our Daily Lives
+- Impact of computers on our daily lives